-7) When two variables move in the same direction, they are said to be:
+7) When two variables move in the same direction, they are said to be .

-A) uncorrelated.
+A) uncorrelated

-B) unitary correlated.
+B) equivalent

-C) positively correlated.
+C) positively correlated

-D) a negatively correlated.
+D) negatively correlated

 Answer: C

 Difficulty: Easy

+AACSB: Analytical Thinking

-Topic: Causation Versus Correlation
+Topic: Causation versus Correlation

-8) Which of the following pairs of variables are likely to be positively correlated?
+8) Which of the following pairs of variables is likely to be positively correlated?

 A) Income and consumption

 B) Price and consumption

 C) Education and unemployment

 D) Availability of health care and death rate

 Answer: A

 Difficulty: Medium

+AACSB: Analytical Thinking

-Topic: Causation Versus Correlation
+Topic: Causation versus Correlation

-9) When two variables move in opposite directions, they are said to be:
+9) When two variables move in opposite directions, they are said to be .

-A) uncorrelated.
+A) uncorrelated

-B) positively correlated.
+B) positively correlated

-C) negatively correlated.
+C) negatively correlated

-D) directionally correlated.
+D) equivalent

 Answer: C

 Difficulty: Easy

+AACSB: Analytical Thinking

-Topic: Causation Versus Correlation
+Topic: Causation versus Correlation

-10) Which of the following relationships is likely to exhibit negative correlation?A) The relationship between amount saved with a bank and the interest earnedB) The relationship between level of professional training and unemploymentC) The relationship between inflation in the U.S. and traffic congestion in ChinaD) The relationship between the amount of precipitation in a year and the number of umbrellas soldAnswer: BDifficulty: MediumTopic: Causation Versus Correlation

-11) Zero correlation between two variables implies that:A) both variables move in the same direction.B) the variables are not related to each other.C) both variables move in the opposite direction.D) change in one variable causes the other to change.Answer: BDifficulty: EasyTopic: Causation Versus Correlation
+10) Which of the following relationships is likely to exhibit a negative correlation?
+A) The relationship between the amount saved with a bank and the interest earned B) The relationship between the level of professional training and unemployment C) The relationship between inflation in the United States and traffic congestion in China D) The relationship between the amount of precipitation in a year and the number of umbrellas sold Answer: B Difficulty: Medium AACSB: Analytical Thinking Topic: Causation versus Correlation 11) Zero correlation between two variables implies that .
+A) both variables move in the same direction B) the variables are not related to each other C) both variables move in the opposite direction

-12) Which of the following relationships is most likely to exhibit zero correlation?
-A) The relationship between income and savings B) The relationship between education and income C) The relationship between wind velocity and rotational speed of wind turbines D) The relationship between the amount received as unemployment benefits in China and the unemployment rate in Canada Answer: D Difficulty: Medium Topic: Causation Versus Correlation
+D) change in one variable causes the other to change Answer: B Difficulty: Easy AACSB: Analytical Thinking Topic: Causation versus Correlation 12) Which of the following relationships is most likely to exhibit zero correlation?

+A) The relationship between income and savings

+B) The relationship between education and income

+C) The relationship between wind velocity and the rotational speed of wind turbines unemployment rate in Canada Answer: D Difficulty: Medium AACSB: Analytical Thinking

+D) The relationship between the amount received as unemployment benefits in China and the

-13) Data shows that in 2012, the college enrollment in Lithasia increased.
-In the same year, the sale of hotdogs in Lithasia also increased.
-The relationship between college enrollment and the sale of hotdogs exhibits:
+13) Data show that in 2012, the college enrollment in Lithasia increased.
+In the same year, the sale of hot dogs in Lithasia also increased.
+The relationship between college enrollment and the sale of hot dogs exhibits .A) a zero correlation

-A) a zero correlation.

-B) a causal relationship.
+B) a causal relationship

-C) a positive correlation.
+C) a positive correlation

-D) a negative correlation.
+D) a negative correlation

 Answer: C

 Difficulty: Medium

 AACSB: Application of Knowledge

-Topic: Causation Versus Correlation
+Topic: Causation versus Correlation

-14) An omitted variable is a variable which:
+14) An omitted variable is a variable that

-A) is purposely left out as it does not aid an economic analysis.
+A) is purposely left out as it does not aid an economic analysis

-B) does not cause other variables in a study to change when it changes.
+B) does not cause other variables in a study to change when it changes

-C) is removed from a study as it can lead to the problem of reverse causality.
+C) is removed from a study as it can lead to the problem of reverse causality

-D) has been left out, and if included, would explain why the variables considered in a study are correlated.Answer: DDifficulty: EasyTopic: Causation Versus Correlation
+D) has been left out, and if included, would explain why the variables considered in a study are correlated

+Answer: D

+Difficulty: Easy

+AACSB: Analytical Thinking

+Topic: Causation versus Correlation

 15) occurs when the direction of cause and effect is mixed up in a study.

 A) Adverse causality

 B) Reverse causality

 C) Omitted variable bias

 D) Limited information bias

 Answer: B

 Difficulty: Easy

+AACSB: Analytical Thinking

-Topic: Causation Versus Correlation
+Topic: Causation versus Correlation